 Moving costs vary considerably.
-Professional movers helping you move within the same town or city could cost up to $3,000.
-The cost will also depend on how much of the packing you do yourself and whether you need storage.
+The cost of professional movers will depend on how much of the packing you do yourself.
+It will also depend on if you’re moving within the same town or city and whether you need storage.

 Most contents insurance policies don't automatically cover your belongings during a move, so consider asking your insurer for extra cover on the day.

 * Min 20% equity, plus salary credit to a Westpac transaction account.
 Not available with any other Westpac home loan offers, promotions or package discounts, or the Westpac Choices Home Loan with Airpoints™.
 Loans for business or investment purposes excluded.